department-for-transport/coffee-and-coding/README.md

 # Coffee & Coding
 ### _24/08/2018_

-A repo to hold resources and notes from Coffee & Coding sessions.
+A _public_ repo to hold resources and notes from Coffee & Coding sessions.

 Get in touch at: coffee.coding@dft.gov.uk

 ### Contributing
+Note that resources are publicly accessible.
 When adding new content work on a branch and submit a pull request.
-Note that resources are publicly accessible.

 Folders should adhere to the following conventions: